benedekrozemberczki/littleballoffur/docs/source/notes/introduction.rst

 *Little Ball of Fur* is a graph sampling extension library for `NetworkX <https://networkx.github.io/>`_.

-*Little Ball of Fur* consists of methods to do sampling of graph structured data.
+*Little Ball of Fur* consists of methods which sample from graphs.
 To put it simply it is a Swiss Army knife for graph sampling tasks.
 First, it includes a large variety of vertex, edge and expansions sampling techniques.
 Second, it provides a unified application public interface which makes the application of sampling algorithms trivial for end-users.
 Implemented methods cover a wide range of networking (`Networking <https://link.springer.com/conference/networking>`_, `INFOCOM <https://infocom2020.ieee-infocom.org/>`_, `SIGCOMM  <http://www.sigcomm.org/>`_) and data mining (`KDD <https://www.kdd.org/kdd2020/>`_, `TKDD <https://dl.acm.org/journal/tkdd>`_, `ICDE <http://www.wikicfp.com/cfp/program?id=1331&s=ICDE&f=International%20Conference%20on%20Data%20Engineering>`_) conferences, workshops, and pieces from prominent journals.

 --------------------------------------------------------------------------------